Iqbal´s DLQ Help

 Dockerfile

-Build an image with docker that will serve as our build environment:
+Build the Docker image to serve as your build environment:

 docker build -t al2graalvm:1.0 .

-Use the AL2 GraalVM Docker image we just built to compile a native image binary:
+Use the AL2 GraalVM Docker image to compile a native image binary:

 gradle nativeCompile